 Rush is a co-founder and member of the Board of Trustees of OceanGate Foundation (2012), a nonprofit organization dedicated to leveraging the challenge, excitement, and importance of exploring our oceans to inspire students to pursue careers centered on the oceans and educate community leaders to better advocate for our oceans.

-Rush began his career early, becoming the youngest jet transport rated pilot in the world when he obtained his DC-8 Type/Captain’s rating at the United Airlines Jet Training Institute in 1981 at the age of 19.
+Rush became the youngest jet transport rated pilot in the world when he obtained his DC-8 Type/Captain’s rating at the United Airlines Jet Training Institute in 1981 at the age of 19.
 He proceeded to serve as a DC-8 first officer during college summers, flying out of Jeddah, Saudi Arabia for Overseas National Airways under a subcontract from Saudi Arabian Airlines.
 Over the course of three summers, Rush flew to locations such as Cairo, Damascus, Bombay, London, Zurich, and Khartoum.
 In 1984, Rush joined the McDonnell Douglas Corporation as a Flight Test Engineer on the F-15 program.
-During this time he spent two years at Edwards Air Force Base on the APG-63 radar test program and then on the Anti-Satellite Missile Program as the sole full-time representative of McDonnell Douglas.
+During this time, he spent two years at Edwards Air Force Base on the APG-63 radar test program and then on the Anti-Satellite Missile Program as the sole full-time representative of McDonnell Douglas.

 In 1989, Rush personally built a Glasair III experimental aircraft, which he still owns and flies today.
 He also completed a heavily modified Kittredge K-350 two-man submersible, in which he has conducted over 30 dives to date.

 He obtained his BSE in Aerospace Engineering from Princeton University in 1984, and his MBA from the U.C.
 Berkeley Haas School of Business in 1989.